Cihanyarali/YouGuide-Capstone/README.md

 Authorization: Bearer Token

-3. Itineraries
+### Itineraries

 POST /api/itineraries

-Description: Create a new itinerary for a user.
+Create a new itinerary for a user.

-Request:
+Request

 {
   "user_id": 1,